 Drug Screening: Many companies require a drug test before employment to check for illegal substances.
 Failing the drug screening may prevent an applicant from being hired, especially for safety-sensitive positions.

-Social Media Screening: Companies like Ferretly offer Social Media background Screening to examine online behavior.
+Social Media Screening: Companies like Ferretly offer Social Media background Screening to analyze online behavior.
 This analysis involves reviewing public social media profiles for signs of inappropriate behavior, such as harassment or discriminatory posts.

 Professional License Verification: Ensures that candidates for specific roles, such as teachers or nurses, hold valid and up-to-date licenses for their professions.